NeuroDataDesign/Syllabus/finalproject.md

 ### The final point

 You need to test other teams work.
+Requires:
-Once you do, please fill out the [linked form](https://goo.gl/forms/8lDmfIpNy30vUUH82) for each team you test (i.e. you should fill this out twice if there are three teams total).
-If you do not complete both tests by 1 week after the deadline
+ 1. please fill out the [linked form](https://goo.gl/forms/8lDmfIpNy30vUUH82) for each team you test (i.e. you should fill this out twice if there are three teams total).

+ If you do not complete all necessary tests by exactly 1 week after the deadline you will lose this point.